Expert care for dry eye relief

 How is dry eye diagnosed?

-During a comprehensive eye exam at Lemoncelli Eyecare, your eye doctor will perform a series of tests to diagnose dry eye disease.
+During a comprehensive eye exam at Lemoncelli Eyecare, Dr. Lemoncelli will perform a series of tests to diagnose dry eye disease.
 Tests may include evaluating your tear quality, volume, evaporation rate, and chemical composition.
 After the exam, your doctor will develop a treatment plan tailored to your specific needs with the goal of minimizing discomfort and dryness.

 How do you treat dry eye disease?

 Treatment for dry eye depends on the severity of the condition and the underlying cause(s).
 Dry eye can be temporary or chronic.
-If your dry eye is chronic, our optometrist can recommend treatments to help you maintain optimal eye health, reduce dryness and discomfort, and prevent vision impairment.
+If your dry eye is chronic, our optometrist offers dry eye treatment in Nashville, TN, to help you maintain optimal eye health, reduce dryness and discomfort, and prevent vision impairment.

 Common treatments for dry eye include:

 If an infection is causing your dry eye symptoms, your eye doctor may also prescribe low-dose antibiotics.
-In more serious cases where other treatments are ineffective, surgery or therapy may be recommended.
+In more serious cases where other treatments are ineffective, we may recommend surgery or therapy.

 With proper care from an experienced professional, dry eye disease can be managed effectively so that you can enjoy comfortable vision.
-If you suffer from dry eye, our experts are here to help you determine the underlying cause and find lasting relief.
-Schedule an appointment for a comprehensive eye exam at our office today.
+If you suffer from dry eye, Dr. Lemoncelli can determine the underlying cause and help you find lasting relief.
+Schedule an appointment for a dry eye evaluation in Nashville today.

 Can dry eye cause blurry vision?